Middle School Centers for Gifted Studies Curriculum Map

 The goal of the Middle School Centers for Gifted Studies is to provide a full-time gifted program experience for students.
+In this setting students learn in self-contained gifted classes with their intellectual peers with instructors who are specially trained in best practices in gifted education.
 The curriculum philosophy of the Middle School Centers for Gifted Studies is grounded in the belief that gifted students require comprehensive and on-going differentiated curriculum and instruction in order to develop their abilities appropriately.
 The curriculum is integrated across the broad concepts of change, systems and models, and uses an interdisciplinary approach.
 This unique curriculum design promotes in-depth learning and creative, critical and complex thinking.

 M/J Language Arts 2, advanced

 M/J Math 2, advanced (prealgebra) OR M/J Math 1, advanced

 Algebra 1 Honors (high school credit) OR M/J Math 2, advanced

 Geometry Honors (high school credit) OR Algebra 1 Honors (high school credit)